 You’re guaranteed to find some type of variety of beans year-round.
 They’re affordable and cook easily.

 When shopping, look for brightly colored beans crisp enough to snap in half.
-TIP: hold one bean and bend it in half—a fresh bean will snap cleanly.
 Avoid beans that have visible seeds and blemishes, such as browning or bruising.

 If you spot haricots verts, grab them —these thinner French green beans are more tender than the regular ones.
-Also, select beans of similar size and shape for more uniform cooking time.
+Also, select beans of similar size and shape for a more uniform cooking time.

 How to Trim Green Beans